 Toxins are everywhere, unavoidable and unintentionally ingested, making patients feel sluggish, weak or even confused.
-The liver, bile and digestive process naturally balances normal toxic load and removes it from the body.
+The liver, bile and digestive process naturally balance normal toxic load and remove toxins from the body.
 However, gut imbalances or a poor diet can sometimes cause toxins to be reabsorbed instead of being removed, leading to repeated filtration by the liver.
-This wasteful cycle of absorbing and recirculating toxins compounds their buildup and toxic overload sets in, leaving your patients vulnerable to chronic conditions.
+This wasteful cycle of absorbing and recirculating toxins compounds their buildup, and toxic overload sets in, leaving your patients vulnerable to chronic conditions.
 To help your patients overcome toxic burden, consider a comprehensive binder solution.

 Yet, binders are not “one-size fits all.”
 Different binders attach better to different substances.
 A binder that works well for some patients can be much less effective for others based on what they eat, their toxic load and other individual characteristics.
 Also, toxins come in many forms, and some are more difficult to remove than others.
 All things considered, it is not possible to get a single ingredient that will bind to everything.

 Benefits of Broad-Spectrum Binders

 In a broad-spectrum binder, the combination of several ingredients can gather and remove a wide array of toxins and debris.
 Diversity is needed for a more thorough detoxification protocol.
 A comprehensive protocol will include proven minerals and natural substances that can be incorporated to support enhanced clearance of common toxins—like heavy metals, aflatoxins and organic compounds like glyphosate—from the GI tract.2 Examples of such substances include zeolite and shilajit.